inv-nahid/inv-nahid/README.md

 # About Me
-A passionate full-stack developer and machine learning enthusiast, I love creating impactful solutions with my own hands.
+A passionate web developer and machine learning enthusiast, I love creating impactful solutions with my own hands.
 My goal is to innovate at the intersection of AI and web development, building scalable systems that solve real-world challenges.
 I’m always eager to tackle new problems and contribute to the tech community.

 # Tech Fluency
 Machine Learning & Deep Learning: TensorFlow, PyTorch, Scikit-Learn, OpenCV